Resume address section? LinkedIn on Resume? The 2019 Guide to Contact Information on Resume

 For an increased impact, you should try to include your online portfolio.
 It shows your creativity and dedication towards proving yourself.

-No matter what resume format you use, you will still need to include the correct information.
+No matter what resume format you use, you will still need to include address on resume with the correct information.
 And this information should be written in a way that sells your professional work experience to a hiring manager.

 What you choose to display on your resume makes or breaks your entire job prospect.